 Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free.
 Not true.
 Most nonprofits know that they must file annual reports to the State and to the IRS.
 Sometimes, older organi… Read More

 Fundraising is an essential task for nonprofits, big or small, and the ability to raise funds that are tax-exempt is a major motivation for becoming a nonprofit in the first place.
 Most nonprofits know that they need to register for charitable solici… Read More

 We lost our tax-exempt status!
 What can we do?
 Did you lose your tax-exempt status because you didn’t file an annual return (990, 990EZ or 990-n), for three years?
 If so, don’t panic!
 The IRS has some procedures for getting back into compliance.… Read More

-1023 EZ Application for Tax Exemption – Emerging Problems The IRS rolled out the long promised 1023-EZ application form in 2014.
+1023 EZ Application for Tax Exemption – Emerging Problems The IRS rolled out the 1023-EZ application form in 2014.
 It is a simplified application for tax exemption that can be filed online.
-While it seemed to be good news for smal… Read More
+While it seemed to be good news for small organization… Read More

 Board of Directors Basics Serving as a volunteer director on the board of a nonprofit can be a very rewarding experience and a great way to give back to your community.
 If you are asked to join a board, or if you are a current board member wondering… Read More